 Inaccurate or off-brand output

-LLMs are powerful, but they don’t know your brand unless you train them.
+LLMs don’t know your brand unless you train them.
 Out of the box, they may generate content that sounds generic or uses phrasing that doesn’t match your tone.
-In customer support, a slightly off response can damage trust.
-In marketing, it can feel like you’re copying everyone else.
+In customer support, a slightly off response can damage trust; in marketing, it can feel like you’re copying everyone else.

-AI doesn’t eliminate the need for oversight.
-It just makes it easier to start from 80% and polish from there.
+AI doesn’t eliminate the need for oversight; it just lets you start at 80 % and polish from there.

 Lack of transparency in decision-making

 AI-driven tools often operate like black boxes.
-They generate outputs — but don’t always explain how or why.
-That can be a problem when you need to understand what went wrong, or when you’re trying to optimize a campaign and don’t know which variable made the difference.
+They generate outputs but don’t always explain how or why.
+That can be a problem when you need to understand what went wrong, or optimize a campaign and don’t know which variable made the difference.

 Privacy, compliance, and customer trust